Massive show of support for Kashmiris at Downing Street protest

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-During a huge show of solidarity with the people of occupied Kashmir, hundreds of Kashmiris gathered outside 10 Downing Street for Kashmir Solidarity Day protest.
-Arguably, this was the largest demonstration in support of Kashmiris in any western capital by Kashmiri and Pakistani groups in recent memory.
-For the weekdays, this could be counted as the largest demonstration on a working day ever on Kashmir.
 The World Congress of Overseas Pakistanis (WCOP) had issued a call to Kashmiri and Pakistani groups to take part in the protest.
-The WCOP’s President Naheed Randhawa had said in a statement that the entire Pakistani nation stands with its Kashmiri brethren in their valiant struggle to achieve the legitimate right to self-determination.
+The WCOP’s President, Naheed Randhawa, had said in a statement that the entire Pakistani nation stands with its Kashmiri brethren in their valiant struggle to achieve the legitimate right to self-determination.

-“It is responsibility of all of all of us to take a stand for the people of Kashmir.
-It is our firm belief that Kashmiris will succeed in their struggle," he had said.

 The protestors started gathering at around noon outside Prime Minister Theresa May’s residence.
 After around an hour, at least around 1,000 demonstrators had reached from mainly Birmingham, Glasgow, Manchester, Bradford, Luton, London, Stoke-on-Trent and many other cities.
 The call for demonstration was issued by all parties including PPP, PTI, PML-N and community organisations.